 You may not need any treatment, or you may need any of the following:

-- Antithyroid medicines: These medicines decrease thyroid hormone levels.
+- Antithyroid medicines decrease thyroid hormone levels.
 They may also decrease and prevent the signs and symptoms of hyperthyroidism.

-- Radioactive iodine: A radioactive form of iodine is given to damage or kill some thyroid gland cells.
+- Radioactive iodine is given to damage or kill some thyroid gland cells.
 This may decrease the amount of thyroid hormones made by the thyroid gland.
-If you are a woman, tell your caregiver if you know or think you might be pregnant.
+Tell your caregiver if you know or think you might be pregnant.
 This medicine can be harmful to an unborn baby.

-- Surgery: You may need surgery to remove all or part of your thyroid gland.
-By making the thyroid gland smaller, the amount of thyroid hormones produced will decrease.
+- Surgery may be done to remove all or part of your thyroid gland.

 When should I contact my caregiver?